06/12/13 at 12:31 #206564

 Go to Time Trial, World Tracks, Bathurst (Mount Panorama).
 When you go to the track, it starts you just before the final corner.
 Instead of going left where the track goes on the final turn, turn right in the opposite direction.
 There’s a road with a couple of walls.
 Behind the first wall is said stack of tyres.
 Drive into them.
 Wait for the Trophy to pop.
 If it helps locating them, there’s a big sign for dog food nearby.

-- This reply was modified 3 months ago by Tomhlord.
+- This reply was modified 7 years, 1 month ago by Thomas Harrison-Lord.

 Well I got as far as I could without buying any cars apart from the initial car that’s needed for the novice race.
 Managed 546 stars, all licences and all missions to gold but then I had to succumb and buy karts to get all of the 573 stars with all prize cars available and complete the career.